lelouchsola/ChenGe/_pages/about.md

 News
 ======

+- **[2025-04-15]**  New publication: **Ge Chen** and Junjie Qin, "Neural Risk Limiting Dispatch in Power Networks: Formulation and Generalization Guarantees," to appear in *IEEE Transactions on Power Systems*.
+Cheers!

 - **[2025-02-22]**  New publication:Bin Zhou, **Ge Chen**, Hongcai Zhang, and Yonghua Song, "Coordinating Geo-distributed Data Centers for Enhanced Participation in Frequency Regulation Services under Uncertainty," to appear in *Journal of Modern Power Systems and Clean Energy*.
 Cheers!